Oath of Allegiance (Australia): Australian Citizenship Affirmation

-The Department of Home Affairs encourages use of this affirmation by school students and members of the general public including on such occasions as Harmony Day, Refugee Week, Australian Citizenship Day (17 September) and Australia Day (26 January).
+The Department of Home Affairs encourages use of this affirmation by school students and members of the general public including on such occasions as Harmony Day (21 March), Refugee Week, Australian Citizenship Day (17 September) and Australia Day (26 January).

-Debate of broadening Oath of Allegiance
+Debate of broadening pledge of allegiance

-In February 2018, Peter Dutton as Minister for Home Affairs, said he supports Australian school kids taking the Oath of Allegiance in schools just like immigrants.
+In February 2018, Peter Dutton, then Minister for Home Affairs, said he supports Australian school kids taking the pledge of allegiance in schools just like immigrants.

-In January 2020 Labor then-Shadow Minister for Education Tanya Plibersek called for school children to learn the Australian citizenship pledge at school.
+In January 2020, then-Shadow Minister for Education Tanya Plibersek called for school children to learn the Australian citizenship pledge at school.